 Nursing Readmission to the 2nd, 3rd, or 4th Semester

 A student will have only one opportunity for readmission to the Nursing Program.
 A student being readmitted to the program must repeat any required nursing courses that were taken more than two years ago.
-A student seeking readmission to the program may reenter at the point where the interruption occurred at the next offering.
-Lapse of more than one year will necessitate starting at the first semester and applying through the Admission Department.
-Students applying for readmission to the first semester of Nursing should also apply through the Admission Department.
+Students who have had an interruption of 2 years or more should proceed with the required application process through the Admissions department.
 Instructions can be found at www.clinton.edu/nursingadmissions.

 Students seeking readmission to the Nursing program must submit a letter to the Director of Nursing requesting reinstatement.
 Requests must be submitted by:

 - April 15th for students seeking admission to the 3rd semester (fall).

 - November 15th for students seeking admission to the 2nd and 4th semesters (spring).

 The letter requesting reinstatement should specify the semester, year and course to which the student seeks readmission.
 The letter should be written in essay form with proper grammar, punctuation and spelling.
 The letter should include: